 In their ongoing applied research on incidence of H. contortus and its resistance to anthelmintics, Drs.
 Whit Stewart nd Thomas Murphy continued to observe significant infection on irrigated pastures while non-irrigated pastures or pastures where haying is incorporated in the pasture rotation showed little Barber Pole Worm infection.
 Resistance to Benzimidazole dewormers was widespread on irrigated pasture systems.
 This indicates, at least for irrigated farms, the need for Fecal Egg Count Reduction Tests or DrenchRite Assays to be performed to determine if dewormers are indeed effective.

-The outreach in 2018 has had clear impacts:
+The total outreach in the project has had clear impacts:

-Over 7000 producers and ag professionals nationwide have been effectively reached with our tipsheets and presentations, providing a new awareness of the threat of the Barber Pole Worm and sustainable strategies of control.
+Over 8800 producers and ag professionals nationwide have been effectively reached with our tipsheets, webinars, podcast, workshops, and presentations, providing a new awareness of the threat of the Barber Pole Worm and sustainable strategies of control.

 One unanticipated learning outcome of sampling for the DrenchRite assay was the discovery that you have to use FAMACHA scoring to filter prospective ewes for DrenchRite sampling.
 The ten fecal samples need to include at least 50% FAMACHA score 4 ewes in order to ensure a fecal egg count of greater than 500 eggs per gram.
 If this parasite challenge is not met, the Drenchrite Assay results are inconclusive.